-Time of Your Life
+Learn How To Play Time of Your Life

 Chords and Guitar Lessons

-‘Good Riddance (Time Of Your Life)’ is a single by American Punk/Pop sensation Green Day.
+Good Riddance (Time Of Your Life) is a single by American Punk/Pop sensation Green Day.

-This was Green Day’s most simple pop song to date which, according to the band, was the “most punk thing we could do at the time”.
+This was Green Day’s most simple pop song to date which according to the band, was the “most punk thing we could do at the time”.

 | G | Cadd9 D |

-The verse at first stays on these chords before it finds an Em (chord VI) as well.
+The verse, at first, stays on these chords before it finds an Em (chord VI) as well.